01 of 17

-Blue Marble Countertop and Matching Backsplash
+Blue Countertop and Matching Backsplash

 A kitchen in a traditional home in Bethesda, Maryland got a fresh new look courtesy of interior design firm, Ella Scott Design.
 The chic yet homey cooking space features a blue marble countertop paired with a matching backsplash.
-Additional features stick with the cooking space's mostly cool-hued palette.
-Most notably, the stainless steel Wolf range, brushed nickel cabinets knobs, and chrome faucet.Continue to 7 of 17 below.
+Additional features stick with the cooking space's mostly cool-hued palette—most notably, the stainless steel Wolf range, brushed nickel cabinets knobs, and chrome faucet.Continue to 7 of 17 below.

 07 of 17

-Carrera Marble Paired With Butcher Block
+Carrera Marble With Butcher Block

 Wood and marble are a fantastic pair in this rustic modern kitchen with a Scandinavian vibe by Homepolish designer Erika Yeaman.
 Stained oak cabinets give this cooking space a touch of rugged appeal.
-Along the wall are a Carrera marble countertop and matching backsplash.
+Along the wall are a Carrera marble countertop and a matching backsplash.
 Topping off the kitchen island is maple butcher block.Continue to 8 of 17 below.

 08 of 17

 White Himalaya marble countertops brighten this stunning black kitchen by April Tomlin Interiors based in Nashville, Tennessee.
-But the marble goodness does not stop there.
+The marble goodness does not stop there.
 Covering the walls are black marble tile set in a herringbone pattern.
 Two gold polyhedron pendant lights bring a touch of glam to the table.
 Never be afraid to mix metals.
 Additional metallic accents include the brushed nickel cabinet knobs and chrome faucet.Continue to 9 of 17 below.

 09 of 17